-Workshops consist of discussions and activities of any given topic like public speaking, watercolour painting, etc. So, when we talk about idea generation workshops, they have activities that help stimulate our idea of generating abilities.
+Workshops consist of discussions and activities of any given topic like public speaking, watercolor painting, etc. So, when we talk about idea generation workshops, they have activities that help stimulate our idea of generating abilities.

 These workshops help improve your skills to come up with good ideas.
 Many companies conduct idea generation workshops for their clients.
-Some of these companies are edge+, Lighthouse and MTI^2.
+Some of these companies are edge+, Lighthouse, and MTI^2.